Kiss Me Kate (TV series)

 Kiss Me Kate is a British sitcom that ran from 4 May 1998 until 26 December 2000.
 It followed the everyday life of a counsellor, Kate (Caroline Quentin), who not only must manage her clients' problems, but also must help her neighbours and unsuccessful business partner, Douglas, played by Chris Langham.
 Amanda Holden played Mel, the receptionist.
-Darren Boyd played the sweet, but intellectually challenged, Craig, the travel agent downstairs.
+Darren Boyd played the sweet, but foolish, Craig, the travel agent downstairs.

 During the series, both Craig and Douglas fall for Kate.
 Mel and Craig become romantically involved, but Douglas continues to be in love with Kate.
-Kate then falls for Douglas's brother, Iain Cameron, a successful cardiac surgeon.
+Kate then falls for Douglas's brother, Iain Cameron (Bill Nighy), a successful cardiac surgeon.

 It was written by Chris Langham and John Morton, who had collaborated on People Like Us.